Logo for University of Iowa Health Care This logo represents the University of Iowa Health Care

 Clinical Professor of Psychiatry

-Dr. Espe-Pfeifer directs the Child Psychology and Pediatric Neuropsychology Services within the Child Psychiatry Clinic.
-Her areas of clinical interest include traumatic brain injury, sports-related concussions, epilepsy, stroke, Tourette’s Disorder and Juvenile Huntington’s Disease.
+Dr. Espe-Pfeifer developed and directs the Pediatric Neuropsychology Service within the Child Psychiatry Clinic and also serves as Director of Sport Psychology and Student-Athlete Mental Health Services for UI Athletics.
+Her areas of clinical interest include sports-related concussions, traumatic brain injury, epilepsy, stroke, Duchenne Muscular Dystrophy, Juvenile Huntington’s Disease, ADHD and Tourette’s Disorder.
 In addition, she specializes in neuropsychological assessment of patients with complex medical histories, including brain injuries as a result of an accident, a stroke, or an infection of the brain, and comorbid psychiatric disorders.
 Dr. Espe-Pfeifer also provides therapy interventions through the Outpatient Adolescent Dialectical Behavior Therapy (DBT) Program.
-Her areas of research interest include traumatic brain injury, epilepsy, neurocognitive aspects of diabetes, and Juvenile Huntington’s Disease.
+Her areas of research interest include epilepsy, Duchenne Muscular Dystrophy, and Juvenile Huntington’s Disease.
+Her work in UI Athletes includes program development and providing counseling and sport psychology services to promote mental health and well-being of our student athletes.
+Dr. Espe-Pfeifer is active in several national and international professional organizations, including co-chair of the Policy and Planning Committee for the National Academy of Neuropsychology, member of the Big Ten Mental Health and Wellness Advisory Group, and member of the Sports Neuropsychology Society and Pediatric Epilepsy Research Consortium.

 Kim Hart, PhD